lochrist/UniPix/Documentation~/UniPix.md

 Pixel Art Editor for Unity

 TODO
-* Size of the right area is not right
+* Redo all ui with proper styles and margin and layout
 * Proper UI for Brush size + opacity
-* Redo all ui with proper styles and margin and layout
 * Ensure creation of image allows speciying the size of the image + allow resize of image
+* Rename layers
 * Undo/Redo
     * Add to createAsset menu (See Damian prez)
 * UI beautify: